The Hafner Rotachute, Rotabuggy and Rotatank

 The two articles in the "Nothing Ventured" series by Philip Jarrett in the August and October 1991 editions of Aeroplane Monthly magazine are highly recommended.
 The August Edition covers the Rotachute and the September edition the Rotabuggy and Rotatank.
 Also, note that the October edition has a letter in the "Skywriters" column by Ted Vaisey who worked on the Rotachute with comments on the earlier article.

-A few paragraphs alongside a very good drawing of the Rotabuggy appear in the Winter 2006 edition of Air-Britains "Aeromiltaria" magazine.
+A few paragraphs alongside a very good diagram of the Rotabuggy appear in the Winter 2006 edition of Air-Britains "Aeromiltaria" magazine.

 The Hafner Rotabuggy features in an article in the March 2012 edition of "Britain at War" magazine and a letter from Alistair Mellor in the May edition gives some details of the Rotatank design and a photo showing that the Jeep section of the prototype Rotabuggy was used to tow a captured Focke-Achgellis FA330 rotakite for trials.